commaai/eon-neos/README.md

 <b>NOTE: This will wipe your EON</b>

-Before continuing, please ensure the device is plugged into your computer.
-The restore & update takes place over USB and not over SSH.
+Prior to the restore, plug in your EON into your computer via USB.
+In the event the device turns on automatically, turn off the EON by holding the power button and selecting `Power off`.
+This update & restore takes place via USB and not via SSH connection.

 Restoring on Linux/OS X
 ------